blockchaintp/sextant/docs/clusters/management.md

 ![Sextant Cluster Deactivate Dialog](../images/sextant-clusters-deactivate-dialog.png)

-__NOTE__ that you won't be able to do this if their are deployments associated with the target cluster you are trying to deactivate.
+__NOTE__ that you won't be able to do this if there are deployments associated with the target cluster you are trying to deactivate.

 Complete this dialog with the correct cluster name: